 Continue to work with the PUCT, TDSPs, and ERCOT Client Services to complete any additional requirements prior to going into production.

-TDSP
+During production, TDSPs shall:

-Receive certification letter from ERCOT.
+Receive certification letter from ERCOT; and

 Continue to work with the Public Utility Commission of Texas (PUCT), CRs, and ERCOT Client Services to complete any additional requirements prior to going into production.